gustavomant/LibrarySystem/README.md

 - **POST /loans**: Create a new loan, linking a user and a book.
 Checks if the user has any expired pending loans.
 - **PUT /loans/{id}/return**: Mark a loan as returned, updating the return date and status.
 - **DELETE /loans/{id}**: Delete a loan by ID.

-### LoginController

-Handles the login process for the system administrator.

-- **POST /login**: This route authenticates a system administrator with hardcoded credentials.
-The credentials (username and password) are not stored in a database but are predefined in the code itself.

-  - **Admin Authentication**: When the `POST /login` endpoint is called, it verifies the credentials against the hardcoded username and password.
-  - **JWT Token Generation**: Upon successful login, a JSON Web Token (JWT) is issued to allow the admin to access protected routes within the system.
-This token must be included in the `Authorization` header as `Bearer <token>` for accessing secure routes.

-  > **Note:** This hardcoded approach is intended for simplicity and quick setup.
-For a production environment, it is recommended to manage admin credentials in a secure, database-backed system.

 ## Notes